tumaer/SciML/_sources/lecture/optimization.md

 **$x$ as vector**

-If we now consider the case where we do not only have a one-dimensional function $f$, but instead a function s.t.
+If we now consider the case where we do not only have a one-dimensional function $f$ but instead a function s.t.

 $$f: \mathbb{R}^{d} \rightarrow \mathbb{R},$$ (f_ml)